 History of the Ellis Library & Reference Center

 The next major revamp of the building occurred in 1991, when, for the first time, a children’s room was created from space left vacant after the system phased out its large collection of 16mm films.
 Storytimes and other children’s programming flourished, but the space did not allow all of the children’s materials to be housed in one space.
-The existing public service areas remained cramped and uninviting and the facility’s infrastructure was in need of updating, in addition to modifications required by the Americans with Disabilities Act.
+The existing public service areas remained cramped and uninviting, the facility’s infrastructure was in need of updating, and modifications were required by the Americans with Disabilities Act.

 In 1998, the library board moved ahead with a renovation of Ellis that addressed the space and building needs and, for the first time, arranged the entire space with an eye to making public service priority one.
-Administrative offices were moved upstairs to reallocate the site’s location on the banks of the River Raisin to a sweeping view available for patrons to enjoy.
+Administrative offices were moved upstairs so the sweeping view of the River Raisin would be available for patrons to enjoy.
 This iteration of Ellis opened in 1999 to rave reviews.

-On Sunday, April 10, 2011, the renamed Ellis Library & Reference Center opened its doors to the public, who enjoy a complete transformation of the space, enhanced areas for children, families, teens, researchers and internet users.
+On Sunday, April 10, 2011, the renamed Ellis Library & Reference Center opened its doors to the public, who enjoy a complete transformation of the space, with enhanced areas for children, families, teens, researchers, and internet users.